Turning screen time into family time

 By using screens in moderation, you set a good example for your child.
 “I worked hard to break my addiction to my smartphone,” says Aurore.
 “I want to show my kids that there’s more to life than staring at screens, starting with showing an interest in the people around us.”

-According to a MediaSmarts survey, about 75 percent of parents share photos or videos of their kids on social media.
-A British survey found that parents post an average of 300 photos of their kids on social media each year.
-That adds up to 1,500 photos before they’ve even turned five!
-This phenomenon raises concerns about children’s privacy.
-“The child hasn’t consented to any of this,” says Cathy Tétreault of Centre Cyber-aide.
-“When she grows up, she might not appreciate seeing her whole life on the internet, especially since the images will probably still be traceable.”
+According to a 2018 study by the Children’s Commissioner for England, by the time a child is 13, their parents will have shared, on average, 1,300 photos of them online.
+This finding raises concerns about children’s safety and privacy.
+Photos that reveal personal information about a child, such as their name, birthday, or school, could put them at risk of identity theft or bullying later on.
+“The child hasn’t consented to any of this,” says Cathy Tétreault, founder of Centre Cyber-aide and director of Maison des jeunes l’Antidote de Duberger.
+“When they grow up, they might not appreciate seeing their whole life on the internet, especially since the images will probably still be traceable.”
 Her advice to parents is to limit posting pictures of their kids as much as possible and to make the photos accessible to their loved ones only.
 It’s also a good idea to let relatives know about these rules to make sure they respect them too.

 Screens: True or false